lepture/flask-oauthlib/README.rst

 Notification
 ------------

-I'm working on `Authlib <https://github.com/lepture/authlib`_ which will be the replacement of this project.
+I'm working on https://github.com/lepture/authlib which will be the replacement of this project.

 =====